ssoehdata/SQL_for_Data_Science_Specialization_Course/CapstoneProjectNotes.md

 ![alt text](https://github.com/ssoehdata/SQL_for_Data_Science_Specialization_Course/blob/main/Courses/4_SQL_for_DataScience_Capstone_Project/Capstone_Project/Final_Project_Materials/SQLQueries_examples/goldmedal_window_function.png)

-##### The data set contains Olympic Events and Medals won in the Olympic Games for the period 1900 to 2016
-#### Project Aims: I chose to examine what if any relationships existed in the following:
+##### Project Aims: I chose to examine what if any relationships existed in the following:
 ###### <n1>1) Examine any overall trends in countries and medals won for both Summer and Winter Olympic Games
 ###### <n1>2) Determine if any trends appear for teams winning seasonal events from countries that naturally favour such activities due to geography and climate
 ###### <n1>3)
+###### Data used: Publically available data in two .csv files containing Olympic Events and Medals won in the Olympic Games for the period 1900 to 2016